-With the City of Unley aiming for Carbon Neutral by 2030, we are aligning with State Government targets.
-Neutralising these emissions by 2030 will require the purchase of offsets to be achieved without a material cost premium on investments in emissions reduction technologies.
+With the City of Unley aiming for Carbon Neutral by 2023, we are showing a leadership role in reducing carbon emissions ahead of the State Government targets.
+Neutralising these emissions by 2023 will require the purchase of offsets to be achieved without a material cost premium on investments in emissions reduction technologies.